10up/windows-azure-storage/readme.txt

 == Description ==

-This WordPress plugin allows you to use Windows Azure Storage Service to host your media for your WordPress powered blog.
-Windows Azure Storage is an effective way to scale storage of your site without having to go through the expense of setting up the infrastructure for a content delivery.
+This WordPress plugin allows you to use Windows Azure Storage Service to host your media and uploads for your WordPress powered website.
+Windows Azure Storage is an effective way to infinitely scale storage of your site and leverage Azure's global infrastructure.

 For more details on Windows Azure Storage, please visit the <a href="https://azure.microsoft.com/en-us/services/storage/">Microsoft Azure website</a>.